william-opie/home-media-server/README.md

 | [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr)       | Proxy server to bypass Cloudflare protection in Prowlarr<br/>                                                                                        | [flaresolverr/flaresolverr](https://hub.docker.com/r/flaresolverr/flaresolverr)                  |               |

 ## Quick Start
+💡**Note**: This quick start guide assumes the following:
+- You have [mounted your media storage drive](https://www.wikihow.com/Linux-How-to-Mount-Drive) on your server already.
+Make sure you've done this (and set the path for this media storage in the `.env` file) *before* starting the containers.
+  - See [File Structure](#file-structure) below for information on setting up folders/directories on your media storage.
+- Your server has a static DHCP lease on your LAN.
+(Check your router's documentation if you're not sure how to do this.)
+- You will set your media server's IP address as the primary DNS server on your LAN.
+  - I recommend setting Cloudflare (1.1.1.1), Quad9 (9.9.9.9), or OpenDNS (208.67.222.222) as a secondary DNS server so that you can still access the Internet if your Pihole container goes down.
+- You have purchased a domain name and [linked it to Cloudflare](https://developers.cloudflare.com/fundamentals/setup/manage-domains/add-site/#1--add-site-in-cloudflare), and you have [generated a DNS Zone Edit API key](https://blog.gurucomputing.com.au/Reverse%20Proxies%20with%20Caddy/Adding%20Acme%20Certification/#api-keys).
+- You are using [Private Internet Access](https://www.privateinternetaccess.com/buy-vpn-online) as your VPN (see [PIA section below](#pia-wireguard-vpn)).
+- You have [created a Tailscale account](https://tailscale.com/kb/1017/install) and [installed Tailscale](https://tailscale.com/kb/1031/install-linux) on your server (and any other devices you want to access your server from when you are away from your LAN; see [Accessing from the outside with Tailscale](#accessing-from-the-outside-with-tailscale) for more info).

+First, clone this project onto your server using `git clone https://github.com/willam-opie/docker-compose-nas`.

 From the directory that you cloned the project into, copy the .env template file using `cp .env.example .env`, and set the variable values.
+See the [Environment Variables](#environment-variables) table below for more information.

 Next, if your host is running Ubuntu or Fedora, run `sudo bash pihole-setup.sh`.
-This alters the default DNS resolver settings [for compatibility with Pihole](https://github.com/pi-hole/docker-pi-hole?tab=readme-ov-file#installing-on-ubuntu-or-fedora).
+This alters the default DNS resolver settings [for compatibility with Pihole](https://github.com/pi-hole/docker-pi-hole?tab=readme-ov-file#installing-on-ubuntu-or-fedora) and copies custom.list.template to custom.list (within the etc-pihole directory).
 Then, run `sudo docker compose up -d` to start the media server containers.

 💡**Note:** By default, Docker is only accessible with root privileges.
 If you want to [use Docker as a regular user](https://docs.docker.com/engine/install/linux-postinstall/), you need to add your user to the 'docker' group.

-After running `docker compose up` for the first time, run `sudo bash update-config.sh` to update the applications' base URLs and set the API keys in `.env`.
-This will also set the domain, LAN IP and TAILSCALE IP in etc-pihole/custom.list (setting your local DNS records in Pihole).
+After running `docker compose up -d` for the first time, run `sudo bash update-config.sh`.
+This script handles the following steps:
+- Updates the applications' base URLs and sets the API keys in `.env`.
+- Sets the domain, LAN IP and TAILSCALE IP in etc-pihole/custom.list (creating your local DNS records in Pihole).

-If you want to see Jellyfin information on the homepage widget, create an API key in Jellyfin's Settings and enter the value for `JELLYFIN_API_KEY`.
-If you want to see Pihole information on the homepage widget, retrieve the Pihole API key from the admin dashboard and enter the value for `PIHOLE_API_KEY`.
+- Sets the qBittorrent admin credentials (username: `admin`; password: `adminadmin`)
+- Creates Caddyfile (from the template example_Caddyfile) within the container-config directory.
+Also swaps in the $CLOUDFLARE_EMAIL variable within Caddyfile.
+- Restarts the entire docker compose stack at the end of the script.

+⚠️ **Note:** The first startup may take several minutes to complete. *Be patient.*

+### Homepage Widgets
+The `update-config.sh` script inserts the API key values for the \*Arr apps in the `.env` file automatically.
+Unfortunately, this script *does not* set the API key variables for Jellyfin, Jellyseerr, or Pihole in the `.env` file.
+If you want the homepage widgets for these apps to display information for these apps, you will need to add their API keys to the `.env` file manually.

+Steps for getting the API keys for these apps are listed below:
+- **Jellyfin**: Click the hamburger menu in the upper left corner, then click "Dashboard".
+Next, scroll down on the left sidebar and click "API Keys" (in the "Advanced" section.)
+Press the + icon to generate a new API Key, then copy and paste this API Key value in the `.env` file for `JELLYFIN_API_KEY`.
+- **Pihole**: Sign-in to the Pihole admin dashboard (make sure to set an admin password for Pihole in the `.env` file), then click "Settings" from the left sidebar.
+Next, click the "API" tab.
+On the API tab, click the "Show API token" button.
+Then click "Yes, show API token", and copy the value listed below "Raw API Token".
+Paste this API Key value in the `.env` file for `PIHOLE_API_KEY`.
+- **Jellyseerr**: After completing the Jellyseerr initial config (scroll to [Jellyseer](#jellyseerr) for config steps), click the "Settings" button on the left sidebar.
+The API Key will appear on the "General" tab.
+Copy the API Key value and paste it in the `.env` file for `JELLYSEERR_API_KEY`.

 ## Environment Variables